okta/okta-oidc-js/packages/oidc-middleware/README.md

 ```

 * **`loginCallback.afterCallback`** - Where the user is redirected to after a successful authentication callback, if no `redirectTo` value was specified by `oidc.ensureAuthenticated()`.
 Defaults to `/`.
-* **`loginCallback.failureRedirect`** - Where the user is redirected to after authentication failure, defaults to a page which just shows error message.
+* **`loginCallback.failureRedirect`** - Where the user is redirected to after authentication failure.
+Defaults to a page which just shows error message.
 * **`loginCallback.handler`** - A function that is called after a successful authentication callback, but before the final redirect within your application.
 Useful for requirements such as conditional post-authentication redirects, or sending data to logging systems.
 * **`loginCallback.path`** - The URI that this library will host the login callback handler on.
 Defaults to `/authorization-code/callback`.
 Must match a value from the Login Redirect Uri list from the Okta console for this application.
 * **`login.path`** - The URI that redirects the user to the Okta authorize endpoint.
 Defaults to `/login`.